pat-coady/tiny_imagenet/README.md

 [This paper](https://arxiv.org/pdf/1409.1556.pdf) by Karen Simonyan and Andrew Zisserman introduced the VGG-16 architecture.
 The authors reached state-of-the-art performance using only a deep stack of 3x3xC filters and max-pooling layers.
 Because Tiny ImageNet has much lower resolution than the original ImageNet data, I removed the last max-pool layer and the last three convolution layers.
 With a little tuning, this model reaches 52% top-1 accuracy and 77% top-5 accuracy.

+To keep it fair, I didn't use any pre-trained VGG-16 layers and only trained using the Tiny ImageNet examples.

 **input_pipe.py**

 * Load JPEGs (using Tiny ImageNet directory structure)
-* Load labels and build integer -> text dictionary
+* Load labels and build label integer-to-text dictionary
-* QueueRunner to feed training
+* QueueRunner to feed GPU
     * including data augmentation (i.e. various image distortions)

 **train.py**